This information is provided by the Oklahoma State University Extension

 For Treatment and Control of Internal and External Parasites: Eprinex

-Dosage: Go to the HOME page of Eprinex website to enter the weight of your goat and you will be given the correct dosage to use on your goats.
-Some suggest using it at the rate of 1cc/20lbs in a syringe with no needle dribbles along the back line from neck to tail- directly on the skin for the control and effective removal of Biting lice and other external parasites.
+Dosage: Some suggest using it at the rate of 1cc/20lbs in a syringe with no needle dribbling along the back line from neck to tail- directly on the skin for the control and effective removal of Biting lice and other external parasites.

-NOTE: Even though this is also a dewormer, it is not effective on all types of parasites.
+NOTE: Even though this is also a dewormer, it has not yet been proven effective on all types of parasites.
 You will still need to deworm your goats for internal parasites.

-Eprinex Pour-On: The broadest-spectrum parasite control product available.
-Only EPRINEX? kills 42 species and stages of internal and external parasites, including roundworms, lungworms, grubs, mange mites, horn flies, and biting and sucking lice.
+Eprinex Pour-On: A broad-spectrum parasite control product.
 Backed by Merial's Satisfaction Guarantee!
-EPRINEX? is weatherproof and has no meat withdrawal or milk withholding.
-Apply along back
+EPRINEX is weatherproof and has no meat withdrawal or milk withholding.
+Apply along back onto skin.

 MODE OF ACTION: How it works